elastic/integrations/packages/log/docs/README.md

 # Custom Logs Package

-The log package is used for ingesting arbitrary log files and manipulating their content/lines by using Ingest Pipelines configuration.
+The Custom Logs package is used for ingesting arbitrary log files and manipulating their content/lines by using Ingest Pipelines configuration.

 In order to use the package, please follow these steps: